 Fuels are currently the mainstay of our energy industry.
-However, environmental concerns, and a desire to optimise efficiency in the energy industry mean that the fuels and energy area is subject to great change.
+However, environmental concerns and a desire to optimise efficiency in the energy industry mean that the fuels and energy area is subject to great change.
 Geology of Fuels deals in part with formation of, exploration for, recovery and utilisation of fossil fuels, specialising in coal.
-The course deals with tectonics of coal and petroleum formation, evolution of the flora and fauna from which they form, environments of formation, maturation, marketing, utilisation and environmental aspects of energy generation.
+The course deals with tectonics of coal and coal seam gas formation, evolution of the flora and fauna from which they form, environments of formation, maturation, marketing, utilisation and environmental aspects of energy generation including fossil fuels and laternative baseload power sources.
 Students present a seminar on a topic of their choice related to fuels or energy, to develop an area of specialisation prior to entering the workplace, or undertaking research.

 - depositional environments of peat formation